 they're in the pastor's office for counseling, wasting

-his time because they never should have gotten married
+his time because they never should've gotten married

 before family and friends their relationship is "so of

-God," and end up in divorce, they make a mockery of
+God," and end up divorced, they make a mockery of

 our Christian faith and those of us who are called by